Thesis and Anti-thesis | Interpretations of Basic Mandalas

 Free will and multiverse movies

 We can often interpret movies as compensatory manifestations of our collective (or personal) shortcomings.
-The era of superhero movies portrays a picture of individual impotence.
+The era of superhero movies portrays a picture of individual impotence, which is somewhat understandable due to the time we live in.
 However, multiverse movies provide a more interesting compensation.
 Compensation for the lack of free will.
 By depicting endless arrays of potential scenarios and possible realities, they relativize the importance of singularity behind phenomena but provide the comfort of indefiniteness (freedom).

-Individual state – How Man is greater than the Cosmos
+Individual state – How Human is greater than the Cosmos

 The collective existence of indefiniteness is permissible to the Cosmos, which measures its story in billions of years, and its development has practically just begun, however, this is not a good position for the individual.